LCSR-CIIS/ambf_crtk_plugin/README.md

 ```

 ## 3. Configuration file
-You can specify your custom made configuration file to specify what kind of objects you want to control with which CRTK command.
+You are required to specify your custom made configuration file to specify what kind of objects you want to monitor/control with which CRTK command.
 ```CRTK_config.yaml

 # Interfaces used for this plugin